 Da 3: HP Product Showcase and community recognition

 We kicked off the final day by showcasing the latest and greatest in HP technology.
 The showcase featured several HP printing products, including the bestselling HP Sprocket, as well as the new OMEN X gaming PC, HP Spectre, and then some.
 Each product was presented by the very HP folks who work on them, which was a real treat.

 After the presentations, Experts had the opportunity to test drive the products themselves.
-I tried to take a photo of them getting hands-on with these goodies, but with so many Experts swarming them, I ended up taking a bunch of pictures of the backs of heads (my being short might also have something to do with this).
+I tried to take a photo of them getting hands-on with these goodies, but with so many Experts swarming them, I ended up taking a bunch of pictures of the backs of heads.
 With so many cool new products on display, I can't blame them for making a beeline for them!

 After the Product Showcase was the Community Focus Session.
 It's not every day that we have so many Experts gathered in person in the same place, so we wanted to dedicate time to answering their questions, getting their feedback, and allowing them to share their ideas with us and one another about the community and our Expert Program.
 With such a sizable and multi-lingual group (we have English, Spanish, Portuguese, German, French, and Chinese-speaking folks), we broke off into smaller, different language groups, with the discussion being led by each Community Manager.
 The sessions were very interactive and great, insightful discussions were had.
 It's very clear that we have some very passionate folks in our community and we are grateful for that.